Variann/ModularityPractice/README.md

  - `ImGuiBlueprint` - https://github.com/TheEnbyWitch/ImGuiBlueprint

 # Notice:
-- I will NOT be supporting multiplayer in any of these plugins, I am done with mutliplayer programming for the foreseeable future.
+- I will NOT be supporting multiplayer in any of these plugins, I am done with multiplayer programming for the foreseeable future.
 Keep in mind, some of these plugins do not need multiplayer support, such as `LayeredUI`
 - I don't take on many requests unless I see myself using the requested features.
 These are plugins that already work for my projects.
 - The example project might not be well-organized or maintained.
 The wiki is the primary source of documentation.